 Bond Basics

-With interest rates likely to rise from their historically low levels, fixed income investors are going to be assaulted with persistent fearmongering in the years ahead.
-To help you refrain from acting in response to sensationalized headlines, we thought it would be helpful to arm you with an understanding of how fixed income securities work in addition to providing you with a historical background of fixed income performance.
+With interest rates likely to rise from their historically low levels, fixed-income investors will be assaulted with persistent fearmongering in the years ahead.
+To help you refrain from acting in response to sensationalized headlines, we thought it would be helpful to arm you with an understanding of bond basics and how fixed-income securities work, in addition to providing you with a historical background of fixed-income performance.

 Let us review the key takeaways:

-- In the rising interest rate scenario, the bond price initially fell below its $100,000 par value, but subsequently made up losses and redeemed at par in year 6 (despite interest rates continuing to rise at 1% per year).
+• In the rising interest rate scenario, the bond price initially fell below its $100,000 par value, but it subsequently made up for the loss and was redeemed at par in year 6 (despite interest rates continuing to rise at 1% per year).

-- In Scenario 3, an investor could not benefit economically by selling the bond at a gain prior to maturity while reinvesting the proceeds in a different bond that still matured in Year 6 (and carried the same credit rating).
+• In Scenario 3, an investor could not benefit economically by selling the bond at a gain before maturity while reinvesting the proceeds in a different bond that still matured in Year 6 (and carried the same credit rating).
 Here is the math to prove it: If an investor sold the appreciated bond for $111,764 in year 3 and reinvested the proceeds at the prevailing interest rate of 1%, the annual payment would drop from $5,000 to $1,118.
 Remember, instead of receiving $100,000 back in year 6, the investor would receive $111,764.
-When adding up the income, the reinvested income, and they repayment of principle, we end up with $131,900 in both cases.
-However, if we factored in commissions, transactions costs, and taxes, the investor in scenario 3 would be better off than in scenario 4.
+When adding up the income, the reinvested income, and the principal repayment, we end up with $131,900 in both cases.
+However, if we factored in commissions, transaction costs, and taxes, the investor in scenario three would be better off than in scenario 4.

 The key takeaway is that bonds are not like stocks—bonds are contractual obligations with specified cash flows.
 In a Brighton Jones portfolio, our cash needs analysis enables us to match the approximate timing and amounts of expected cash needs with the maturities of our fixed income holdings so as to (1) mitigate as much as possible the risk of having to sell a fixed income security when prices move lower, and (2) earn as high of a return as possible while controlling for this risk.